nuwave/lighthouse/CONTRIBUTING.md

 You can use native tools instead of Docker + Make, with the following requirements:

 - PHP (see [composer.json](composer.json) for the minimal required version)
-- Composer (Version 2 is recommended)
+- Composer (version 2 is recommended)
 - MySQL (any Laravel supported version should work)
 - Redis 6